que-etc/resize-observer-polyfill/README.md

 const ro = new ResizeObserver(() => {});
 ```

-As UMD module: `resize-observer-polyfill/dist/ResizeObserver.global`.
+UMD version: `resize-observer-polyfill/dist/ResizeObserver.global`.

-You can also take the minified bundles: `ResizeObserver.min.js` or `ResizeObserver.global.min.js`.
+You can also take minified bundles: `ResizeObserver.min.js` or `ResizeObserver.global.min.js`.

 ## Configuration

-`ResizeObserver` class additionally implements following static accessor properties:
+`ResizeObserver` class additionally implements following static accessor property:

-### idleTimeout

-After the mutations of DOM attributes, like `class` or `style`, the update cycle will be started which will run either until the dimensions of observed elements keep changing or the `idleTimeout` is reached.
-This approach is used to handle transitions and animations.

-Default timeout value is `50` milliseconds and you can increase it to match the delay of transitions, e.g. if the delay is `500` milliseconds you can set `ResizeObserver.idleTimeout = 500` to the corresponding value.

-Note that even if transitions are meant to start "immediately" it's still better to leave this value as it is.
-And you can set this property to zero if you don't need transitions to be tracked.

 ### continuousUpdates

-By default resizing of a `<textarea>` element and changes caused by the CSS `:hover` pseudo-class are not tracked.
-To handle them you can set `ResizeObserver.continuousUpdtaes = true` which in turn will start a continuous update cycle with the interval of `100` milliseconds (using RAF, of course).
+By default things like resizing of a `<textarea>` element,  changes caused by the CSS `:hover` pseudo-class and delayed CSS transitions are not tracked.
+To handle them you can set `ResizeObserver.continuousUpdtaes = true` which in turn will start a continuous update cycle which runs every `100` milliseconds (as a RAF callback, of course).
 Keep in mind that this is going to affect the performance.

-**NOTE:** changes made to these properties will affect all existing and future instances of ResizeObserver.
+**NOTE:** changes made to this property affect all existing and future instances of ResizeObserver.

 ## Building and testing